Medical Specialties Malpractice Insurance

 Get a quote

-Indigo Covers Physicians Regardless of Specialty
+Indigo Covers Nearly Every Medical Specialty

 Please note, Indigo does not disqualify clientele based on specialty.
 If your specialty is not listed below, it does not mean Indigo cannot insure you.